Author: Prachi Kulkarni

 We made significant mistakes and learned from it.
 While it has been a challenge, now we are happily serving our customers to their satisfaction in the heart of Tokyo.
 “Swagat” is the name of our restaurant (we are running 2 in Tokyo in Roppongi area with different themes) and recently we have launched at “Mitsukoshi Ebisu” near garden palace.
 Swagat where one can get authentic Indian flavor with lots of variety tandoori to chat, south Indian cuisines to Bengali sweets.

-Today I am back in India and still in settling phase, but what I learnt during my stint in Japan is helping me in terms of patience, listening skills & a solution oriented approach.
+Today I am back to India and still in settling phase, but what I learnt during my stint in Japan is helping me in terms of patience, listening skills & a solution oriented approach.
 My husband shuttles between Tokyo – Pune while I am managing household, settling the kids in the new Indian school as well as re-building new financial services unit under Fidel.
 It is again a new learning curve as I am learning that in India one has to be aggressive, more attentive and lot more (while politeness, being silent is more appreciated in Japan).
 We decided not to compare it with Japan or anywhere else as this adds to frustration & we have seen many NRIs returning back.
 So far it has been a learning experience & we have reached out to new friends and families.